Bragg Hill Family Life Center

 Bragg Hill Family Life Center (BHFLC) is a local nonprofit organization based in Fredericksburg, Virginia.
 Its mission is "to provide assistance to the area’s at-risk youth and economically deprived citizens with special emphasis on total growth and development of the community.”
 The organization is a tax exempt, faith-based community center that provides programs and services to underprivileged youth, families, and individuals in Fredericksburg and its surrounding counties.

 History

-Bragg Hill Family Life Center was established in September 1997 by Dr. Joseph D. Henderson, Sr. and Dr. Doris S. Henderson, former residents of Bragg Hill, one of the area's low income neighborhoods.
+Bragg Hill Family Life Center was established in September 1997 by Joseph D. Henderson, Sr. and Doris S. Henderson, former residents of Bragg Hill, one of the area's low income neighborhoods.
 Their goal to become a “Permanent Positive Presence” in the community began as an outreach ministry of their church, Tower of Deliverance.

 Originally located in a small storefront, BHFLC expanded in August 2003 by purchasing a former juvenile detention center.
 In 2006 BHFLC expanded again with the addition of a new 20,000 square foot gymnasium and fitness facility, the Sunshine Fitness and Wellness Center.